ERP Implementation Life Cycle: Comprehensive Guide to ERP Implementation Phases

 ERP is first an attitude; second, a process, and only third, a set of tools. - Alexis Leon

-ERP Implementation Phase 2: Project Planning
+ERP Implementation Phase 2: Strategic Project Planning

-ERP Implementation Phase 3: Training of Employees
+ERP Implementation Phase 3: Employee Training

-ERP Implementation Phase 4: Gap Analysis
+ERP Implementation Phase 4: Conducting Gap Analysis

-ERP Implementation Phase 5: Re-engineering
+ERP Implementation Phase 5: Business Process Re-engineering

-ERP Implementation Phase 6: Testing of ERP software
+ERP Implementation Phase 6: Software Testing

 Testing is the only way to ensure that you have satisfied all of the requirements for accurate data. - O’Sullivan

-ERP Implementation Phase 7: Application/Going Live!
+ERP Implementation Phase 7: Going Live

-ERP Implementation Phase 8: Support and Maintenance
+ERP Implementation Phase 8: Ongoing Support and Maintenance

 Final words from wisdom: